Invasive/Noxious Plants

 The Forestry Division accepts IPP applications year-round.
 Applications are batch-reviewed periodically according to available funds and program demand.

-The batching is expected to occur in February 2023.
-Interested applicants should submit an application by February 15, 2023 in order to be considered.
+The next batching is expected to occur in November 2023.
+Interested applicants should apply by Friday, November 17, 2023 in order to be considered for Spring 2024 projects.